CasonChance/ssh-login-report/README.md

 python3 ssh_reports.py test_fixtures/sample_auth.log

 "sample_output.txt" is the captured output of that exact command with fake IPs and usernames, but the output itself is what the script actually produces.
+I added this incase anyone wanted to see the code, and be able to use an example without pointing it at anything.

 ### Next features